systemli/ansible-role-sshd/README.md

 Testing & Development
 ---------------------

-Molecule, Goss, Docker, and Travis CI are used for continous testing.
+Molecule, Goss, Docker, and Github Actions are used for continous testing.
 You can easily test the role locally with

     molecule test